Promotic

 saD.M1.MeterManufac

-The text always begin with "sa" (Slave/Station Address) followed by a decimal address of the meter.
+The text always begin with "sa" (= Slave/Station Address) followed by a decimal address of the meter.
 The "D" (=default) character can be used instead of specific address, which means that the meter address is taken from the "Default meter address" configurator.

 M1 = (Request UD2, FCB=0, FCV=1) The first standard area of the meter.
-Supported by majority of meters.
-The main actual values of the meter are usually present here.

-M2 = (Request UD2, FCB=1, FCV=1) The second standard area of the meter.
-Usually not supported by the meters, or the same data as for the first are is sent.
+Usually not supported by the meters, or the same data as for the first area are is sent.

-Ia = (Danfoss-INFOCAL type) This type is used for Danfoss meters (Ia=a type indexing).
-There is too much data to fit into the standard area.
-For obtaining the additional data a special message must be sent with the area index (the index is defined after the "Ia" text) and the meter sends the data from the selcted area.
-See : Danfoss INFOCAL-5
+For obtaining the additional data a special message must be sent with the area index (the index is entered after the "Ia" text) and the meter sends the data from the selcted area.
+See: Communication with meters Danfoss INFOCAL-5

-Ib = (Sontex-SUPERCAL type) The same situation as for "Ia", but used for Sontex meters.
-The special message syntax is different but the principle is similar.
-See : Sontex SUPERCAL
+Ib = (Sontex-SUPERCAL type) The same situation as for "Ia", but used only for Sontex meters.

-Ic = (SCYLAR type) The same situation as for "Ia", but used for SCYLAR meters.
-The special message syntax is different but the principle is similar.
-See : SCYLAR calorimetric meter
+Ic = (Scylar type) The same situation as for "Ia", but used only for Scylar meters.

 Index - Behind the identifier the value index is defined (zero-based index) in the area.
 This way each standard value in the area can me identified.
-Suitable for basic values that cannot be defined by following meaning specification.
+Suitable for entering values that cannot be defined by following meaning specification.
 The following specifications do not cover all the possibilities of M-BUS communication (the MICROSYS, spol. s r.o. company can add additional specifications into the driver).

 Energy - Energy [GJ]